 It is the vendor’s responsibility to obtain the proper health permits from the Lake County Health Department.
 The applications can be obtained from the Health Department website at http://www.lakecountyil.gov/health

 All food vendors must provide proof of insurance naming the Gurnee Days Corporation and the Gurnee Park District as additionally insured with comprehensive General Liability Insurance including contractual liability coverage, with minimum limits of not less than one million dollars ($1,000,000) per occurrence, and two million dollars ($2,000,000) annual aggregate.
-Insurance certificates must be received by July 15, 2018, or vendor forfeits participation in the festival.
+Insurance certificates must be received with application, or vendor forfeits participation in the festival.

 If you have special needs or require additional information, please contact our Food Vendor Booth Chairperson